The Only Book on

 where such care

-is already almost 100 percent federal- and
+was already almost 100 percent federal- and

 state-funded by Medicare and Medicaid.
 But because the American middle class is